TheFifthRider/simply-roleplaying-webapp/docs/character/damage_and_injuries.md

 ## Recovering

-If a character **rests** they erase all of their accumulated damage.
-Whenever the character spends [some downtime](../gameplay/downtime.md#recovering) resting, they may erase all marked injury boxes on their character sheets.
+If a character **rests**, they restore their health to full.
+Whenever the character spends [some downtime](../gameplay/downtime.md#recovering) resting, they may additionally erase all marked injury boxes on their character sheets.

 If the rest was enough to fully heal the injury, erase the description next to the marked injury box.
 Otherwise, keep it around or rename it to reflect the healing process.
 Recovering doesn't mean those wounds have completely healed, just that they are healed enough that they are no longer bringing your character closer to a life-threatening injury.
 If you need to check that injury box again, it means those wounds reopened.